TeamREPENTOGON/REPENTOGON/documentation/docs/RNG.md

 #### float PhantomFloat ( ) {: .copyable aria-label='Functions' }
 Generates a random float between 0 (inclusive) and 1 (exclusive).

-This does not adcance the internal state of the RNG object
+This does not adcance the internal state of the RNG object.

-___

-## Modified Functions

-### Set·Seed () {: aria-label='Modified Functions' }
-#### void SetSeed ( int Seed, int ShiftIdx = 35 ) {: .copyable aria-label='Modified Functions' }
-An error is now thrown if Seed is below 0.

-An error is now thrown if ShiftIdx is not between 0 and 80, inclusive.

-ShiftIdx is now optional, with the default value set to 35.

 ___